pbobbitt/pbobbitt/README.md

 #### Google Workspace Administration & Migration
 *User access, system transitions, and internal system management*

-* Migrated internal operational systems from Microsoft 365 to Google Workspace, ensuring cross-platform compatibility and continuity
+* Migrated internal operational systems from Microsoft 365 and MacOs to Google Workspace, ensuring cross-platform compatibility and continuity
 * Managed user access, permissions, and document structure for internal systems used by management teams
 * Designed and maintained structured cloud-based documentation and access controls to improve data organization and security practices